antoinebou12/another-install-script/README.md

 Some services/servers cannot be installed at the same time.
 Also more configuration needed for certain services/servers

-## List of other installed program
+## List of other installed program that you can chose to install

 - build-essential
 - git